 In 1993, despite the recession, Hotel Kuusamo continued to expand with a separate building wing comprising three floors.
 This came to 93 rooms in total, boasting eight mini suites each equipped with its own sauna bath and balcony, in addition to an impressive Victoria suite furnished with gold-coloured bathroom taps as well as a mini kitchen.
 Two saunas on special order were constructed in the basement of the building, together with conference premises and a festive Kuusamo Room for the organisation of larger occasions.
 The locals immediately adopted the Kuusamo Room as a venue for family parties.
 The space conveniently converts from a festive venue into a congress facility accommodating the needs of companies and associations.
 With the extended section at Hotel Kuusamo, what later became Sokos Hotel Kuusamo already had 187 rooms and 12 meeting rooms.

-40 years old Sokos Hotel Kuusamo (now Original Sokos Hotel Kuusamo) enjoys a history in Kuusamo that is both rich with special events and colourful.
+Over 40 years old Sokos Hotel Kuusamo (now Original Sokos Hotel Kuusamo) enjoys a history in Kuusamo that is both rich with special events and colourful.
 Many fascinating and entertaining stories and incidents that have occurred over the years fuel the reminiscences of the staff as well as clients.
 Today, after many stages and even some hardships, the hotel still offers first-class service whilst honouring local tradition for the region's inhabitants as well as for a continuously increasing stream of tourists.
 Though modernly equipped, the hotel buildings represent the architecture and interior decorating trends of three decades.
-The total of 149 rooms have been renovated and will undergo future updates when needed - as will other hotel facilities.
+The total of 146 rooms have been renovated and will undergo future updates when needed - as will other hotel facilities.
 The swimming pool was relinquished in the autumn of 2009 and replaced with the versatile Hotku Dojo gym.

 The largest renovation was implemented in 2006, when the restaurant and kitchen premises were modernised to comply with contemporary standards.
 In this connection, the Spanish-style Torero restaurant was opened in the hotel, with a menu of tasty tapas and steak dishes.
 As aforementioned, the hotel restaurant has its Kuusamo À la Carte menu, featuring the northern cultural cuisine and reflecting the history of the building.
 In June 2013 Torero restaurant was changed to Restaurant Hotku.
 Several local enterprises operate within the hotel premises, adding to the range of services offered.